NextCloud: self-hosted Google Drive alternative with privacy and security

-As a matter of fact, Google keeps the encryption keys of your files, which poses two potential problems.
+As a matter of fact, Google keeps quite a lot of information.
+Similarly to the data from Analytics, which did cause some issues in Europe prior their newest release, they also keep the encryption keys of your files, which poses two potential problems.

 The first vulnerability is that Google may decrypt and access your files at will or provide the private keys to a third party - for example, a government agency or law enforcement if required to do so.
 While this is something that is governed by both European and US legislation, if you are working with clients and their data it would be much more beneficial to have potentially sensitive files stored locally on a self-hosted platform.